 VII.
 Khukuri (Nepali knives)

-Khukuri is a Nepali knife that is used as weapon and tool.
+Khukuri is a Nepali knife that is used as a weapon and tool.
 It serves as a weapon for the Nepalese Army and Gurkha.
 It is a valuable asset of the countrymen.
 Khukuri is given as a token of love as a gift for some special occasions.
 It is a great centerpiece and conversation starter for everyone.
 The price of khukuri starts from 30-40 USD depending on the size of knives and quality of metal used to fabricate it.

 It the national knife of Nepal.
 Khukuri symbolizes bravery and valor and represents an exquisite piece of Nepalese craftsmanship and is a unique memento to take back home from Nepal.

 VIII.
 Jewelry and ornaments(Silver, Gold)

 Silver jewelry crafting is a unique art of people of Newars and Sunuwars origin.
 The craftsmanship of Nepalese artists is delicate and detailed.
 The silver jewelry is available in 100% silver or sterling silver.
 These silver are reasonably affordable and a chic souvenir for all the jewelry lovers.

 IX.
 Music- Buddhist chant, Nepali music

 Nepali music is fairly popular among the tourist.
 When passing through any tourist area you can hear the famous Om Mani Padme Hum.
 Oṃ maṇi Padme hūṃ is the six-syllabled ‘Sanskrit mantra’ particularly associated with the bodhisattva of compassion.
 When traveling in Nepal most of the tourist get attached with song Resham Firiri- popular Nepali folk song.

 Music is a form of souvenir you can take back home that will remind you of your amazing trip you had during your Nepal stay.